 - 1/2 teaspoons minced ginger

-2. Pat dry shrimp with a towel and season with 1/2 tsp salt.
+- Pat shrimp dry with a towel and season with 1/2 tsp salt.

-3. Arrange three separate bowls in an assembly line.
-Place flour in one, whisked eggs in the second, and shredded coconut in the third.
+- Arrange three separate bowls in an assembly line.
+Place flour in one, whisked eggs (or buttermilk) in the second and shredded coconut in the third.

-6. Place coconut shrimp on a baking rack sprayed or greased with oil over a cookie sheet.
+- Place coconut shrimp on a sprayed/greased baking rack over a cookie sheet.
 When all the shrimp are on the rack, lightly coat them with cooking oil spray.

-7. Place cookie sheet on the middle rack of your oven and broil for 3 minutes on each side.
+- Place cookie sheet on the middle rack of your oven and broil for 3 minutes on each side or until golden.